martincostello/Pseudolocalizer/README.md

 Pseudolocalizer
 ===============
 The Pseudolocalizer is a tool for testing internationalization aspects of software.
-Specifically, it reads string values from resource files in the Resx or Xlf format and generates fake translations for the "qps-ploc" pseudo-locale.
+Specifically, it reads string values from resource files in the Resx or Xlf format and generates fake translations for the "qps-Ploc" pseudo-locale.

 The tool is run from the command line and provides the following options for the fake translation: